EveGroup/EveHolder/README.md

 ## Username and password of initial user

-This is the sample accounts for login to the application.
+This is the sample accounts for the login to the application.

-- For login as visitor: Username: `visitor1` password: `Hackpass`.
+- For the login as visitor: Username: `visitor1` password: `Hackpass`.
-- For login as host: Username: `Host1` password: `Hackpass`.
+- For the login as host: Username: `Host1` password: `Hackpass`.

 ## Team Members